 His mother held an American passport, and when Dr. El-Okdi was 4 years old, the family left the violence and economic hardship they faced in Lebanon and resettled in Toledo, Ohio.
 "My struggle began when we moved to America," Dr. El-Okdi says.
-"I had to quickly adapt to a new environment, culture and language."
+"I had to guickly adapt to a new environment, culture and language."

-But the violence and tragedy did not stop once the family moved to the United States.
+But the violence and tragedy did not University of Toledo College of Medicine stop once the family moved to the United States.
 Not long after Dr. El-Okdi turned 11 years old, his eldest sister - his role model who introduced him to the wonders of science - was abducted while driving home after a family visit, shot and left in an alley to die in the freezing cold of an Ohio winter.